-The Ontario Securities Commission Charter of Governance promotes transparent, accountable and informed governance.
-The Ontario Securities Commission (OSC) is committed to excellence in our governance practices.
+The Ontario Securities Commission Charter of Governance was established to promote transparent, accountable and informed governance.
+The Ontario Securities Commission is committed to excellence in our governance practices.
 That commitment is supported by clear roles and responsibilities, effective processes and reporting, and extensive strategic planning and stakeholder engagement.

-We follow the best practices of corporate governance for public companies, where appropriate for a regulatory body.
+We follow the best practices of corporate governance for public companies, where appropriate for a regulator.
 The OSC aims to continuously advance and innovate its governance framework.

-Our Charter of Governance provides additional information on Member appointment and terms, orientation and continuing education, remuneration and skills and experience.
+Our Ontario Securities Commission Charter of Governance provides additional information on Board Director terms, orientation and continuing education, remuneration and attributes.

 The OSC regulates Ontario’s capital markets by making rules that have the force of law and by adopting policies that influence the behaviour of capital markets participants.
 The OSC exercises its regulatory oversight function through the administration and enforcement of Ontario’s Securities Act and Commodity Futures Act and administration of certain provisions of Ontario’s Business Corporations Act.

-The Board is composed of the Members.
 The Board is responsible for the overall stewardship of the OSC, including strategic planning and annual budgets, financial review, reporting and disclosure, risk assessment and internal controls and board governance.
-The Board exercises its corporate oversight through regular and special meetings of the full Board and its four standing committees:
+The Board manages or supervises the management of the Ontario Securities Commission’s affairs, other than matters relating to the Capital Markets Tribunal’s adjudicative functions.
+It does so through quarterly and special governance meetings of the full Board.
+The Board has also delegated certain oversight responsibilities to its standing committees while retaining decision-making authority.
+The Board’s four standing committees are:

 - Audit and Finance Committee